Sodbo/shared_heredity/04_psychometry/README.md

 This folder contains all code for analysis of shared genetic background of psychometric traits.
 Note: SH is an abbreviation of "shared heredity".
-Used in the code as the synonim of SGCT.
+Used in the code as the synonym of SGCT.

 ## 00a_start.sh
 This script sources 00b_pipeline_for_matrix_calculation.sh script and sets the command line variables for further calculations (only original traits are mentioned).